Lex Luger: The All-American (1993–1994)

 In mid-1993, after Hulk Hogan's departure from the company, Luger was transformed into a fan-favorite character with the nicknames "Made in the USA" and "The All-American" also "American Original".
 On July 4, he took part in an event where he arrived by helicopter on the deck of the USS Intrepid and body slammed the near 600 pound (270 kg) WWF World Heavyweight Champion Yokozuna after a number of WWF wrestlers as well as other athletes from the NBA and NFL attempted and failed.
-Following this, he began the "Lex Express" tour, traveling the country in a red, white, and blue painted bus to greet fans in preparation for his shot at the WWF World Heavyweight Championship at SummerSlam 1993.
+Following this, he began the "Lex Express" tour, traveling the country in a red, white, and blue painted Silver Eagle Model 10 bus to greet fans in preparation for his shot at the WWF World Heavyweight Championship at SummerSlam 1993.
 The match had the stipulation that this would be Luger's only shot at the title.
 Luger, with the use of the metal plate in his forearm, eventually won the match by knocking out Yokozuna, who failed to return to the ring by the count of 10.
 As WWF titles could only change hands by submission or pinning, Yokozuna kept the belt.
 According to Bruce Prichard, Vince McMahon didn't give the title to Luger despite his push because Luger wasn't getting over with audiences as expected.

-In late 1993, Luger began a feud with Ludvig Borga, another anti-American foreigner from Finland.
+In late 1993, Luger began a feud with Ludvig Borga, another "anti-American" foreigner from Finland.
 At Survivor Series 1993, Luger captained a team dubbed "All-Americans" (Luger, The Undertaker, and The Steiner Brothers) against Yokozuna's team "Foreign Fanatics" (Crush, Yokozuna, Ludvig Borga, and Quebecer Jacques) in a 4-on-4 Survivor Series match.
 Luger's team won the match after he pinned Borga.
 At the Royal Rumble, Luger participated in the Royal Rumble match where he and Bret Hart were declared co-winners after both men went over the top rope and had their feet hit the ground simultaneously.
 As such, both received shots at the WWF World Heavyweight Championship at WrestleMania X. Luger was disqualified in his title match against Yokozuna, becoming the first man to win the Rumble but not win their title match, and later that night Hart won the title from Yokozuna.
 After WrestleMania X, Luger was to start another feud with Mr. Perfect, but Hennig was injured, so Luger instead feuded with Crush.

 Luger then began feuding with his friend Tatanka due to a lack of trust between them, and a match between the two took place at SummerSlam.
 At the event, Tatanka defeated Luger and joined Ted DiBiase's Million Dollar Corporation.
 At Survivor Series, he was in a Survivor Series team "Guts & Glory" (himself, Mabel, Adam Bomb, and The Smoking Gunns) losing to the Corporate team of Tatanka, King Kong Bundy, Bam Bam Bigelow, and The Heavenly Bodies – with only King Kong Bundy and Bam Bam Bigelow surviving.